 It is the business identity and is based on the preferred choice of the website owner.
-A website owner can register any of the available domain names, followed by domain extension, like .com, .net, .co, .org, .edu.
+A website owner can register any of the available domain names, followed by domain extensions, like .com, .net, .co, .org, and .edu.
 Each of these domain extensions is used for specific purposes.

 Under the domain settings within the registrar account, you can set specific Nameservers to point the domain to a specific hosting server.

-If you are a WPOven Managed WordPress Hosting user, you don’t have anything to worry, we give free WordPress Development and Server Support to all our users with plans starting just $16.61.
-You also get free SSL, SSD Storage, business email, free site backup, free daily malware scanning and cleanup etc.
+If you are a WPOven’s Managed WordPress VPS hosting user, you don’t have anything to worry about, We give free WordPress Development and Server Support to all our users with plans starting at just $66.63.
+You also get free SSL, SSD Storage, business email, free site backup, free daily malware scanning and cleanup, etc.

 Check out our plans & features here.

 It is a sort of directory that keeps the record of all DNS values.
 So, if you set a specific Nameserver for a domain, it will by default set all the DNS values to that particular server.
 There are various types of DNS values for different purposes, as discussed in the next section.

 There are various types of DNS records, which are used to connect a domain to respective web services like a website, email, sub-domain configuration, etc. We will discuss the most commonly used DNS records in this section.